JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 ## Service Design

-This is where you will spend quite some time as you will be mapping out all the ports and protocols that your categories of VMs will require to communicate securely to each other.
+This is where you will spend quite some time as you will be mapping out all the ports and protocols that your categories of VMs will require in order to communicate securely with each other.

 First, let's take a look at the overall goal we are trying to achieve.